defano/wyldcard/README.md

 Property      | Description
 --------------|--------------------------
 `selectedText`| For fields, returns the currently selected text.
-For buttons, returns the selected menu item of `menu`-style buttons or the empty string for all other button styles.
+For buttons, returns the selected menu item of `popup`-style buttons or the empty string for all other button styles.
 This property is read-only; it cannot be set via HyperTalk.
 `style`       | Sets or retrieves the style of the part (see the tables below for available button and field styles).
 `textAlign`   | Returns or sets the text alignment of the part; one of `left`, `right` or `center`.
 Assumes `center` if any other value is provided.
 `textFont`    | Returns or sets the font (family) of the part.
 Uses the system default font if the specified font family does not exist.